From mute buttons to Hunter Biden: Four takeaways from the Trump-Biden debate

 (Reuters) - Trailing in opinion polls with the Nov.
 3 election fast approaching, President Donald Trump is under pressure to revive his flagging campaign in Thursday’s final presidential debate with Democratic rival Joe Biden.

-Here are four takeaways from the debate, which began at 9 p.m.
+Here are some things to watch for in the debate, which began at 9 p.m.
 EDT (0100 GMT Friday):

 A CIVILIZED START